dojo/docs/dojo/declare.rst

 * It is automatic.
 User cannot forget to call a superclass method.
 * Less code to write, less code to worry about.

-Chained methods cannot be functions: all returned values are going to be ignored.
+Chained methods should not return values: all returned values are going to be ignored.
 They all be called with the same arguments.
 A good practice is to avoid modifications to the arguments.
 It will ensure that your classes play nice with others when used as superclasses.

 There are two ways to chain methods: **after** and **before** (`AOP <http://en.wikipedia.org/wiki/Aspect-oriented_programming>`_ terminology is used). **after** means that a method is called after its superclass' method. **before** means that a method is called before calling its superclass method.
 All chains are described in a special property named ``-chains-``: